“But I don’t want milk! Do I really have to drink it?”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There’s no way around it.
-“Calcium is extremely important for bone growth, especially when kids are growing fastest, between ages 9 and 18,” says Dr. Shafran.
-“In their twenties, they will achieve peak bone mass.
+“Calcium is extremely important for bone growth, especially when kids are growing fastest, between ages 9 and 18,” Dr. Shafran says.
+“In their 20s, they will achieve peak bone mass.
 The stronger their bones then, the less risk of developing osteoporosis later.”

-According to the National Institutes of Health, here’s how much calcium your child should get per day:
+According to the National Institutes of Health, here’s how much calcium children need each day:

 Compare the calcium in these foods:

-“It’s very rare that I recommend giving a child calcium supplements,” says Dr. Shafran.
+“It’s very rare that I recommend giving a child calcium supplements,” Dr. Shafran explains.
 “Because so many foods are fortified with calcium, it’s hard not to eat it.”

-“Don’t think that diet is the only factor in bone growth and development,” says Dr. Shafran.
-“Physical activity – particularly exercise that puts stress on your muscles and bones – is equally important.”
+Diet isn’t the only factor in bone growth and development.
+Dr. Shafran notes that physical activity — particularly exercise that puts stress on your muscles and bones — is equally important.
 Weight-bearing exercises include: